dronedojo/eyeblinkpassword/README.md

 If using this script for the 'Eye Blink Safe', make sure to change the isEyeBlinkSafe variable in the script to True.

+The Eye blink safe uses an LCD screen to output relavant info from the running script to the user.